Think of Laura

-"Think of Laura" is a popular song by the American Grammy Award-winning singer-songwriter Christopher Cross.
+"Think of Laura" is a song by the American singer-songwriter Christopher Cross.
 Released as a single in late 1983 from Cross's second studio album, Another Page, "Think of Laura" became the singer's fourth (and, to date, final) single to reach the Top 10 on the Billboard Hot 100 chart, where it peaked at No. 9 in early 1984.
-The song spent eleven weeks in the Top 40.
+The song spent eleven weeks in the Top 40 (Cross's final top 40 hit).
 In addition, the song became Cross's third single to hit No. 1 on the adult contemporary chart, following "Never Be the Same" and "Arthur's Theme (Best That You Can Do)".
 "Think of Laura" remained at No. 1 on this chart for four weeks.
 The song was written by Cross and produced by Michael Omartian.

 Background

 Cross wrote the song to mourn the death of Denison University college student Laura Carter, who was killed in Columbus, Ohio, when she was struck by a stray bullet during gunfire in a gang war.

 Carter, a lacrosse player from Wayne, Pennsylvania, was sitting in the back seat of her father's car.
 Her family was visiting for homecoming, and had just watched Laura and her friends compete in a lacrosse match.

 Cross had met Carter through her college roommate Paige McNinch, whom Cross was dating at the time.
 McNinch was pictured on the inner sleeve of the Another Page album, sitting on a stool.
 Cross wrote the song as a way of offering comfort to McNinch, and honoring Carter's memory.

 Carter's shooter, Gordon Newlin, served time for the shooting.
-He was released on parole in 2012.
+He was released on parole in 2012, and died in 2020.

 "Think of Laura" has a relatively straightforward arrangement, with the singer's vocals and a piano accompaniment.
 The lyrics express the sorrow felt by those who knew the woman but ask that she be remembered with happiness: When you think of Laura, laugh, don't cry / I know she'd want it that way.